What Causess Gout?

 - Make and drink homemade bone broths (store-bought do not contain the important gelatin).
 See my blog for broth recipes.

-- Take one tablespoon of Bone Support 4 times a day (the last dose right before bed).
+- Take one tablespoon of Bone Matrix 4 times a day (the last dose right before bed).
 Or substitute with baking soda, but beware of baking soda’s high sodium content.

 - Add 2 cups of Epsom salt and 1 ounce of magnesium oil to a standard size bathtub of warm water (or 1 cup to a warm footbath) and soak for 12 to 20 minutes 2 to 3 times a week (more often for foot baths).